My GSoC 2026 Project Overview

 Wait, what is libplacebo?

-It’s a GPU-based rendering library (created by Niklas Haas and he will actually be helping with this project, especially if we need more APIs or something so shoutout to him), originally built for the mpv player, that handles things like high-quality scaling, color management, and HDR tone-mapping.
-In VLC, it acts as a video output backend.
-While VLC handles the complex job of decoding the compressed video file, it hands the raw frames off to libplacebo, which uses your GPU to make the final picture before it reaches your display.
+It's a GPU rendering library originally built for the mpv player, created by Niklas Haas.
+It handles the high-quality stuff: scaling, color management, HDR tone-mapping.
+In VLC it acts as a video output backend.
+VLC does the hard work of decoding the compressed file, then hands the raw frames to libplacebo, which uses your GPU to build the final picture before it reaches your display.
+Since he wrote it, having Niklas on the project means we can ask for more from the API if we hit a wall.

 1. Hardware decoder interop: frames from NVDEC (first target), VA-API, and Android MediaCodec, handed to libplacebo as Vulkan images with zero copies, plus the synchronization that keeps decode and render from stepping on each other.